What is a Good GMAT Score? (2026 Focus Edition Data)

 For “M7” Schools (Harvard, Stanford, Wharton, etc.)

-- Note: Stanford GSB often has the highest average, hovering around the 98th percentile.
+- Note: These schools report median Focus scores in the high 680s.
+Stanford GSB often has the highest average, hovering around the 98th percentile.

 For Top 15 Schools (Yale, Tuck, Ross, Fuqua)